 - The overly enthusiastic sort, always asking, “Isn’t that cool?”

 Basically, my motto is do what’s effective.
 If video clips from popular movies make the point of the lesson stick more clearly, then I show video clips.
 If a group activity will help students solidify their ideas for their writing, then I construct a group activity.
-If a wiki website is the best way to have them encounter, analyze, and practice grammar concepts, then I construct a wiki website.
+If a customized website is the best way to have them encounter, analyze, and practice grammar concepts, then I construct a website.
 That’s my teaching philosophy.
-I don’t do anything solely to entertain or have fun or whatever.
-I try to do what will work best to make the concepts stick.
+I don’t do anything solely to entertain; I do what will make the concepts stick.

 I encountered the six traits as a student teacher, and my mentor teacher even gave me a nifty stamp for scoring papers.
 I continued to use the traits as a graduate instructor, and I still use them not only in my community college courses but in my own writing.
-I have yet to find an aspect of writing that doesn’t fit into one of the six traits, and so I think they appeal to me for that reason and also because they help students (and writers!) start with what’s most important and work their way through so that all sides of the writing are polished — not just the grammar.
+They help writers/students start with what’s most important and work their way through the process until all sides of the writing are polished — not just the grammar:

-I believe that teaching written conventions is a crucial piece in a composition classroom that has been omitted too often for the wrong reasons.
+I believe that teaching written conventions is a crucial piece that has been omitted too often from curriculum for the wrong reasons.
 Decades ago studies “proved” that grammar instruction was harmful because it was inefficient and took too much time away from other writing instruction.
 The trouble is that those studies looked at grammar taught in the traditional sense, with worksheets and memorization of terms, etc.